Sharjah Electricity and Water Authority

-Sharjah Electricity, Water and Gas Authority, also popularly known as SEWA, is a government utility in the Emirate of Sharjah which provides electricity, water and natural gas to approximately 300,000 consumers.
-It owns a bottled drinking water subsidiary named Zulal.
+Sharjah Electricity, Water and Gas Authority (SEWA) is a governmental utility within the Emirate of Sharjah, serving roughly 300,000 consumers with electricity, water, and natural gas.
+Additionally, SEWA owns a subsidiary, Zulal, specializing in bottled drinking water.

-Since 2020, Saeed Sultan Al Suwaidi has served as chairman.
+Saeed Sultan Al Suwaidi has served as chairman since 2020.

+Sharjah Electricity, Water and Gas Authority became a profit-making organization in 2015, contributing to government revenues.
+It also won the Best Arab Electricity and Water Authority Award for 2014.

 History

-SEWA was a private company before the United Arab Emirates was formed in 1971.
-It was then called Sharjah Electricity & Water Resources Company.
+Originally a private entity, SEWA transitioned into a Government-owned organization upon the formation of the United Arab Emirates in 1971.

-It later became part of the Sharjah government, and named the Electricity and Water Department.
-As the emirate grew, the company was expanded to become a financially and administratively independent entity.
+It later became part of the Sharjah government and was renamed the Electricity and Water Department.
+As the emirate grew, the company expanded to become a financially and administratively independent entity.
 This decree was issued by Sheikh Dr. Sultan Bin Mohammed Al-Qassimi.

 SEWA opened a new SCADA center in Nasseriya in 2015.
 As of April 2018, it had implemented 40,000 smart meters.

 Power stations

-SEWA operates the following power stations, which have a total installed capacity of at least 5,000 MW as of 2022:
+As of 2022, SEWA operates the following power stations with a total installed capacity of at least 5,000 MW: